AJ2O/aws-whitepapers-summary/aws-well-architected-framework.md

 ## 5P - Operational Excellence
 ### Design Principles
-- **Perform Environment Operations as Code**
+**Perform Environment Operations as Code**
 - Apply the same discipline for application to your cloud environment
   - The entire workload and environment can be defined and updated as code
   - Ex.
 CloudFormation
 - Reduces human error, and enables consistency

-- **Make Frequent, Small, Reversible Changes**
+**Make Frequent, Small, Reversible Changes**
 - Design workload components to be updated regularly
 - Small changes can be easily reversed if they cause failure

-- **Refine Operations Procedures Frequently**
+**Refine Operations Procedures Frequently**
 - As the workload evolves, evolve operation procedures accordingly

-- **Anticipate Failure**
+**Anticipate Failure**
 - Regularly test failure scenarios and validate associated response procedures, so teams are familiar with their execution

-- **Learn From All Operational Failures**
+**Learn From All Operational Failures**
 - Share what is learned across teams and the organization to drive improvement

+### Best Practices

+**Organization**
+- Your organization's teams need a shared understanding of the entire workload, their roles in it, business goals, and priorities to enable business success
+- Teams need to understand the role of other teams in their success, and have shared goals
+- Helps focus efforts and maximizes benefits from all teams

+**Prepare**
+- Design workloads to provide the information necessary to understand its internal state
+  - Ex. metrics, logs, events, traces
+- Adopt approaches that:
+  - Improve the flow of changes into production
+  - Enable refactoring
+  - Fast feedback on quality, bug fixing, and rapid recovery
+- Evaluate and understand the operational risks of the workload before deploying

+**Operate**
+- Define expected outcomes and how success is measured, and identify the metrics used in those calculations
+  - Evaluate workload metrics to determine the health of the workload
+  - Evaluate operations metrics to determine the health of operations events

+**Evolve**
+- Dedicate time and resources for continuous incremental improvement of your operations

 ## 5P - Cost Optimization
 ### Design Principles